samlama111/semester1-roll-call/README.md

 Node (v14+)

+if having issues with symlinks and the 'shared' folder on Windows:
+- enable "Developer Mode" in Windows 10/11 - gives `mklink` permissions
-- if having issues with symlinks and the 'shared' folder: run `git config --global core.symlinks true` - enables symlinks in Git on Windows
+- run `git config --global core.symlinks true` - enables symlinks in Git on Windows
+- if still having issues, make sure `git config core.symlinks` returns true in the repository directory
+  - if not, run `git config core.symlinks true` (without the `--global` flag)

 ## Available Scripts